william-jce/odin-recipes/README.md

 # odin-recipes
-At this stage, this project is meant to both test and show the HTML skills I have learnt up till this point in The Odin Project's Foundation learning path.
-Successful completion should showcase a basic understanding of HTML, Git, and GitHub.
+At this stage, the project now combines what I've learnt from the HTML section of Foundations as well as the CSS Foundations lesson.
+There's still a lot I'd like to do to make the recipe page look good, but for now I just wanted to make sure I could get colours working, text formatted and images aligned.
+Considering using this as an ongoing practice project going forward even if The Odin Project never assigns any practice work to it again.